GabrielCostaBatista/SAuto/README.md

 `roslaunch --screen foxglove_bridge foxglove_bridge.launch port:=8765`
 This opens a WebSocket server on port 8765.

+Note: The `--screen` option in `roslaunch` is used to display the standard output (stdout) and standard error (stderr) from all nodes directly in the terminal where you run the command, rather than logging this output to files.
+The `port:=(number)` argument allows you to set the port (the default is 8765).

 ## 2.3.
 Install Foxglove Studio on macOS

 - Download and install Foxglove Studio for macOS from https://foxglove.dev/download